eager-hun/Anypage/README.md

 # Anypage

-Tool (in the making) for:
+Tool in the making, that aims to provide a friendly platform for:

-- web UI prototyping,
+- web UI quick tinkering / ideating / prototyping,
-- presenting a styleguide / pattern-library.
+- producing — really basic — portable static websites,
+- and possibly more.

 ## Description

 It is a php-based, simplified website engine that:

-- offers a fast, simple, and flexible environment for developing web pages and user interface components,
+- offers a fast and simple environment for creating web pages and user interface components,
-- attempts to optimize the workload of prototyping in the browser by offering
+- helps prototyping in the browser by offering reusability: variables, templates, and functions for commonly needed tasks.
-  reusability: variables, functions, templates.

-It also has a built-in way to generate all results into self-containing, portable, static .html based copies of the site (instances/iterations of a styleguide, possibly).

 Further key features:

 - Twig- and/or php-based templating,
 - processing Markdown,
-- gulp script complete with processing and bundling frontend assets.
+- when used together with the [theme-seed][theme-seed-github] project:
+    - Gulp / Webpack hybrid frontend build tooling with:
+        - livereload (for a customizable range of files),
+        - Vue.js pre-installed / configured,
+- simple static site generator for portable, standalone project snapshots.

+## Project state

+This project is still not beyond the stage of being a hasty proof of concept.
+There are plenty of missing-, unfinished, and to-be-improved features.

+Also, this is the first time I build a working app in object-oriented php.
+Rewrites still seem to be a regular occurrence.

 ## Warnings